-The College of Medicine is committed to creating an environment that promotes academic and professional success in students and teachers at all levels.
-This success is dependent on an environment free of behaviors that can undermine the important missions of our institution.
+The College of Medicine is committed to creating an environment that promotes students' academic and professional growth at all levels.
+This success depends on an environment free of behaviors that can undermine the instiinstitutions'ues and mission.
 An atmosphere of mutual respect, collegiality, fairness, and trust is essential.
-Although both teachers and students bear significant responsibility in creating and maintaining this atmosphere, teachers bear responsibility for modeling appropriate professional behaviors.
-Teachers must be mindful of this responsibility in their interactions with their colleagues, their patients, and those whose education has been entrusted to them.
+Although both faculty and students bear significant responsibility in creating and maintaining this atmosphere, faculty bear responsibility for modeling appropriate professional behaviors.
+Faculty must be mindful of this responsibility in their interactions with their colleagues, their patients, and those whose education has been entrusted to them.

-It is the responsibility of the College of Medicine to ensure that the learning environment is conducive to the ongoing development of explicit and appropriate professional behaviors in its medical students, faculty and staff at all locations and is one in which all individuals are treated with respect.
-The medical school and its clinical affiliates share the responsibility for periodic evaluation of the learning environment in order to identify positive and negative influences on the maintenance of professional standards, develop and conduct appropriate strategies to enhance positive and mitigate negative influences, and identify and promptly correct violations of professional standards.
+It is the responsibility of the College of Medicine to ensure that the learning environment is conducive to the ongoing development of explicit and appropriate professional behaviors in its medical students, faculty, and staff at all locations and is one in which all individuals are treated with respect.
+The medical school and its clinical affiliates are responsible for ongoing monitoring and periodic evaluation of the learning environment to identify negative influences.
+When issues are identified, the parties will develop and conduct interventions to enhance positive and mitigate negative influences and to identify and promptly correct violations of professional expectations.

-In keeping with the goal of establishing a positive learning environment, the faculty leadership team at the College of Medicine, including the dean, developed a list of personal attributes, interpersonal attributes, and attributes related to the learning environment, medicine and patient care.
-The College of Medicine expects medical students to develop these attributes as part of their educational experience and contributes to the learning environment:
+In keeping with this objective, the faculty leadership team at the College of Medicine, including the dean, developed a list of personal attributes, interpersonal attributes, and attributes related to the learning environment, medicine, and patient care.
+The College of Medicine expects medical students to develop these attributes during their educational experience and contributes to the learning environment: